unparalleled-js/docs-1/connectors/zendesk/list-user-identities-action.md

 # Zendesk - List user identities action

-This action retrieves a specific user and returns a list of user identities.
-It retrieves searches your Zendesk instance by user ID.
-Only results that matches the criteria will be returned.
+This action selects a specific user and returns a list of user identities.
+It retrieves the user through a search by user ID.
+Only records in your Zendesk instance that matches all the criteria will be returned.

 A user identity is something that can be used to identify an individual.
-For example, an email address, a Twitter handle, or a phone number.
-Zendesk Support supports a series of different such identities.
+For example, an email address or a phone number.

 ![List user identities action](/assets/images/connectors/zendesk/list-user-identities-action.png) *List user identities action*